 A great backup solution is one that you don’t notice until you need it.
-That’s why Code42 is designed to work continuously, use resources efficiently, and protect your files securely.
+That’s why Code42 for Enterprise is designed to work continuously, use resources efficiently, and protect your files securely.
 This guide provides an overview and step-by-step tutorials on backing up.
 These articles assume you’ve already reviewed our getting started guide.

 To see what you are backing up, go to Details and click Manage Files for a backup set.
 You can see files included and excluded from your backup in the left column:

 - A file, or a folder and all of its subfolders, is backing up.

 - One or more subfolders within the folder is currently selected—but the folder itself is not backing up.
 When files or folders are added, they will not back up.